- Home

 Pro tip: Bookmark key sections so employees can skip to the part where Brenda explains PTO.

-Cost: Custom.
+Cost: Custom

 18. SproutVideo

-Best for: Small teams who want security without selling a kidney.
+Best for: Small teams who want security.

 Image credit: SproutVideo